 Students may hold different assistantships during their time at Cornell, or may receive funding from a variety of other funding arrangements such as fellowships or external awards.
 Because assistantships include a service component, the stipends are processed semi-monthly through Cornell’s payroll system with applicable tax withholdings.

-Assistantship stipend increases are approved annually by the Board of Trustees, which includes two voting student members, upon recommendation from the Provost and Graduate School based on input gathered annually from the General Committee of the Graduate School, which includes two voting student members, Graduate and Professional Student Assembly (GPSA), faculty Directors of Graduate Studies, and college deans.
+Assistantship stipend increases are approved annually by the Board of Trustees, which includes two voting student members, upon recommendation from the provost and Graduate School based on input gathered annually from the General Committee of the Graduate School, which includes two voting student members, Graduate and Professional Student Assembly (GPSA), faculty directors of graduate studies (DGSs), and college deans.

 Cornell assistantship minimum stipend rates have increased consistently over time, averaging a 2.5% annual increase for the past eight years.
 Most (95%) doctoral students also receive funded assistantship or fellowship stipends during the summer months.